 At the time I had a vague notion of not wanting to be unfaithful to the original series.
 It was crazy really considering, I never actually watched the original series much.
 All I had to go on were childhood memories, which said it was a good show, and I liked it back then.

 It was a depressing time for everyone, not even my garden could take my mind off what was happening.
-On this particular day I was feeling really down.
+On this particular day, I was feeling really down.
 I had taken myself off to bed earlier so as not to inflict my misery on anyone else.
 I didn’t even have the energy to switch channels when the voice announced that Star Trek was coming next on Sky One.
-I decided that I’d watch it and criticize the hell out of it to take my mind off myself.
+I decided that I’d watch it and criticise the hell out of it to take my mind off myself.

 The episode was called The Child.
 I was intrigued from the beginning right up to the end.
 Deana Troi was pregnant under strange circumstances, yet she wanted to have the child.
-It seemed like there was nothing you could throw at these people that they couldn’t find a solution too.
+It seemed like there was nothing you could throw at these people that they couldn’t find a solution to.
 I thought that Worf was one of the ugliest things I had ever seen.
 But his voice was kind of, well… sexy to tell the truth.
-I found Riker very appealing, and wondered at his relationship with Troi.
+I found Riker very appealing and wondered at his relationship with Troi.
 I even shed a few tears at the end.
 I put that down to the fact that I was depressed anyway.

-I decided to watch another episode just in case that one was a one off.
+I decided to watch another episode just in case that one was a one-off.
 I wanted to get a better insight into the Riker/Troi relationship.
 Several episodes later I realised I was hooked.
 It wasn’t just the Troi/Riker thing, it was all the interactions with the main crew members.
 When Sky announced the last episode in the present series, I was devastated.
 The bright side was that they intended to show the whole series again in September, starting from the beginning.
 I decided that I’d tape every episode from scratch.
-In the meantime they were going to show repeats of TOS.
+In the meantime, they were going to show repeats of TOS.
 Having admitted that I was definitely partial to Star Trek, I decided to catch up on the Trek Universe by watching The Original Series.

 What a bummer.
 It is so easy to blow your childhood images away with just a touch of adult reality.
 Captain Kirk is definitely no Jean Luc Picard.
-He’s so bloody immature.
+He’s so bloody gung-ho.
 I couldn’t believe I had wanted to keep faith with this series.
-Not to give up on it completely, I rationalised that back then when TOS was made, scenery was a bit flimsy, and they didn’t have the special effects that they have now.
+Not to give up on it completely, I rationalised that back then when TOS was made, the scenery was a bit flimsy, and they didn’t have the special effects that they have now.
 I went out and brought the movies instead, never having seen one before.
 Luckily, there was a definite improvement.
 Kirk was still Kirk, but I accepted him for what he was.
-I’ll never be a big fan but, I respect TOS because it lead the way for better things.
+I’ll never be a big fan but, I respect TOS because it led the way for better things.

 I watch Deep Space Nine and Voyager but, not with the same enthusiasm.
 DS9 is growing on me.
 I just hope that Voyager improves.

-Unlike my childhood memories of The Original Series my memories of TNG will always be true.
+Unlike my childhood memories of The Original Series, my memories of TNG will always be true.
 TOS was best watched as a child, and difficult to take seriously as an adult.
 But this is only my opinion.